 October 15, 2019 - by Jason Lisk

-Matt Ryan is giving you the thumbs up to pick against the crowd and take the Falcons in weekly prize contests (Photo by Kevin Abele/Icon Sportswire)
+Matt Ryan is giving us the thumbs up for another successful survivor year (Photo by Kevin Abele/Icon Sportswire)

 Another week, another set of games where the underdogs continue to shine.
 Before Green Bay survived on some questionable calls and a late field goal against Detroit, the underdogs had gone 7-6 straight up last week.
 Dallas and the Los Angeles Rams both lost for the third week in a row, while Kansas City and the Los Angeles Chargers lost consecutive games at home.
 Can any of those teams turn things around in Week 7?
 The public seems to think so, as we will get to in this week’s value breakdown.

 But first, let’s quickly summarize last week’s results.